Last updated on December 26, 2022

 How Many Side Stones Should You Choose?

 In general, there is no limit to how many side stones can surround your centre diamond, but it is important to understand that each side stone you incorporate will require a separate setting.
-This means the more stones you have, the more complex is the structure of the ring, and the more difficult it is to clean and maintain it in the future.
+This means the more stones you have, the more complex the structure of the ring, and the more difficult it is to clean and maintain it in the future.

 Choosing the Size of Diamond Side Stones

 When choosing the size of diamond side stones, the main things to consider are the size of the centre gemstone and the number of accent stones you have chosen.
-These two factors allow achieving a balanced final design.
+These two factors allow for achieving a balanced final design.

 As a general rule, the centre gem is the biggest, hence the most visible.
 The side stones serve to complement and emphasize it, meaning they should not be too big to take the attention away from the centre stone.
 At the same time, they should not be too small, otherwise, the overall design will have a disproportional look.
 In case you have chosen to have more than two side stones, it is recommended to choose diamonds significantly smaller than the centre gem.
 If you have chosen two side stones, they may be of the size as the centre diamond, slightly smaller or half size.

-Another aspect to consider is the dimensions of side stones.
+Another aspect to consider is the dimensions of the side stones.
 Accent stones should have very similar measurements to appear in proportion to each other.
 Make sure their size does not vary by more than 0.2 mm in length, width and depth.

 Choosing the Colour and Clarity of Diamond Side Stones

 In general, the colour of the side stones and the centre diamond should not be more than one grade apart to create a consistent look.
 For example, if the centre diamond is an F colour, the side stones should be within the G-H range.